CyrilCermak/modular_architecture_on_ios/README.md

 &&

-"Finally, to my current girlfriend ... whoever she might be"
+"Finally, to my current girlfriend ... whoever she might be at this very moment"

 \newpage